osrf/mbari_wec/docs/docs/theory.md

 pressure data, respectively.

-The other parameters in the system are taken from CAD or empirically determined by comparing logged data from prescribed motion between simulation and physical test bench.
+The other parameters in the system are taken from CAD or empirically determined by comparing logged data from prescribed motion between simulation and the physical test bench.